unocss/unocss/README.md

 ]
 ```

-If you are seaking for the true dynamic generation at the runtime, you may check the [@unocss/runtime](https://github.com/unocss/unocss/tree/main/packages/runtime) package.
+If you are seeking the true dynamic generation at the runtime, you may check the [@unocss/runtime](https://github.com/unocss/unocss/tree/main/packages/runtime) package.

 ### Inspector